 Grants for writers

-I’ve worked in and around book publishing and the philanthropic sector for quite a while now, so it makes sense to share my knowledge of grant-seeking, grant-writing and grant-receiving to help other writers.
+Having worked in and around book publishing and the philanthropic sector for quite a while, it makes sense to share my knowledge of grant-seeking, grant-writing and grant-receiving to help other writers.

 Nationally, The Australia Council for the Arts is the Australian Government’s arts funding body.
 It awards grants in 20 literary categories.
-Spend the time to get acquainted with what’s available for writers at every stage of their career.
-Here is the literature grants search page.
+Spend the time on the Literature main page to get acquainted with what’s available for writers at every stage of their career.
+Here is their literature grants search page.

 Copyright Agency Limited (CAL) makes grants a few times each year from its Cultural Fund, whose coffers are filled with 1% of CAL’s annual revenue.

 Philanthropy Australia is the Australian equivalent of the US Foundation Center (below).
 While it states that private grants to individuals are very limited in Australia, it nevertheless provides this excellent list of places to look for a small pot of gold.